RespiradorHacker/OpenLung/README.md

 # TO-DO (Where we need help)

+*If you can assist in these areas, please fork and create merge requests with new/modified files.

 - Design a more integral 3D printed actuation mechanism
 - Spec a good low amperage, high torque DC motor
 - Design or find and H Bridge rectifier circuit